realnerdc0re/BSc-e1027075/README.md

 ## Introduction

 This repository contains a various selection of Python scripts that can be utilized to study the effect of different packet sampling techniques on machine learning-based anomaly detection in network traffic.
 This work uses the decision tree-based Random Forest classifier algorithm to create the estimator model and genearte predictions.

+The [CIC-IDS-2017](https://www.unb.ca/cic/datasets/ids-2017.html) dataset was utilized to gather all results in this work.
 The following figure depicts a superficial workflow diagram that describes roughly the different stages necessary to create results:

 ![Diagram](docs/images/SuperficialDiagram.svg?raw=true "Superficial Diagram")